wilmixjemin8/SRGX/README.md

 ========

-SRGX  is  about  CWEB, CHWEB  which  are  invented  in RGX  Technology.
+SRGX Section is  about  CWEB, CHWEB  which  are  invented  in RGX  P.L.

 ABBREVATION SRGX is